Yongzheng Dynasty

-Plot
+Synopsis

-Towards the end of the reign of the Kangxi Emperor (r.
-1661–1722) in the Qing dynasty, the emperor's talented and ambitious sons vie for the coveted throne.
-Palace intrigue is rife as complex networks of loyalty emerge in the battle for succession.
-Eventually, the Fourth Prince, Yinzhen, emerges victorious; he becomes known as the Yongzheng Emperor.
-Many people are surprised as to why the Kangxi Emperor chose Yinzhen over his other likely heirs: Second Prince Yinreng, who has been Crown Prince for almost 40 years; Third Prince Yinzhi, who excels in literary arts; Eighth Prince Yinsi, who has a reputation for being virtuous; 14th Prince Yinti, the warrior-prince favoured by his father.
+The series is set in 18th-century China, starting from towards the end of the Kangxi Emperor's reign.
+A power struggle takes place among the emperor's sons over the succession.
+Palace intrigue is rife as complex networks of loyalty develop between the princes and their supporters.
+Eventually, Fourth Prince Yinzhen emerges victorious and takes the throne as the Yongzheng Emperor.

+Many people are surprised as to why the Kangxi Emperor chose Yinzhen over his other likely heirs: Second Prince Yinreng, who has been crown prince for almost 40 years; Third Prince Yinzhi, who excels in literary arts; Eighth Prince Yinsi, who has a reputation for being virtuous; 14th Prince Yinti, the warrior-prince favoured by his father.

-Yinzhen, who is nicknamed "Stern Prince", was not seen as a strong candidate by the imperial court to succeed his father.
-Previously, he had incited victims of natural disasters in Jiangnan to create a disturbance; to help these victims, he prepared a "Feast at Hong Gate" to extort more than two million silver taels from rich merchants and provincial officials; in pursuing imperial treasury debts, he forced a senior official to commit suicide and caused nobles to sell their assets on the streets; he watched his brothers compete with each other until they were exhausted before he joined the fray; he used Nian Gengyao to cause Yinreng to lose his position as Crown Prince in a corruption scandal, however, superficially, he maintained good relations with Yinreng.
-In the ensuing struggle after Yinreng is removed for a second time as Crown Prince, the Kangxi Emperor scolds Yinsi for vying for the throne, and orders Yinxiang to be imprisoned.
+Yinzhen, nicknamed "Stern Prince", was not seen as a strong candidate by the imperial court to succeed his father.
+Previously, he had incited victims of natural disasters in Jiangnan to create a disturbance.
+To help the victims, he had extorted over two million silver taels from rich merchants and provincial officials.
+In pursuing imperial treasury debts, he had forced a senior official to commit suicide and caused nobles to sell their assets on the streets.
+He had watched his brothers compete with each other until they were exhausted before he joined the fray.
+He had collaborated with Nian Gengyao to sabotage Yinreng in a corruption scandal while superficially maintaining good relations with Yinreng.
+In the ensuing power struggle after Yinreng is deposed, the Kangxi Emperor scolds Yinsi for vying for the throne, and orders Yinxiang to be imprisoned.
 The Kangxi Emperor then appoints Yinti as border pacification general-in-chief.